isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-baby-safe-paint-for-crib.markdown

 The paint is durable and formulated to resist chips giving a glossy and smooth finish.
 It is non-toxic with zero VOCs and suitable for interior and exterior surfaces such as
 [glass surfaces](https://pestpolicy.com/best-spray-paint-for-glass/)
 , masonry, furniture ceramics, and wood.
-One gallon covers 12 square ft. and has a fast drying effect with 20 minutes to touch.
-The most suitable application method is a spray, allowing application at all angles and covering every part of the surface.
+One gallon covers 12 square ft. and has a fast drying effect with 20 minutes to touch.Â The most suitable application method is a spray, allowing application at all angles and covering every part of the surface.
 The double cover formulae give the paint double coverage hence less time for completion and minimum hand fatigue.
 The paint is excellent for use on baby cribs and
 [interior wood-working designs](https://pestpolicy.com/best-hvlp-spray-gun-for-woodworking/)
 .